 - Council on Aging & ReCAL:

-- Targeted August 2026 opening; bids expected February.
+- Targeted August 2027 opening; bids expected this February.

 - Permanent Building Committee: